enthought/Numpy-Tutorial-SciPyConf-2022/README.md

 $ git clone https://github.com/enthought/Numpy-Tutorial-SciPyConf-2022.git
 ```

-It will create a new folder named `Numpy-Tutorial-SciPyConf-2022/` with all the content you will need: the slides I will go through (`introduction_to_numerical_computing_with_numpy_manual.pdf`), and a folder of exercises.
+The above command will create a new folder named `Numpy-Tutorial-SciPyConf-2022/` with all the content you will need: the slides I will go through (`introduction_to_numerical_computing_with_numpy_manual.pdf`), and a folder of exercises.

 ## Questions?
 Problems?